csbrightside/craigbaldwin.com/site/content/work/sons.md

 copyright: "Image © Sons 2019"
 ---

-Project development lead with two other developers on a small design-focussed build with tight deadlines and a challenging redesign which required partial rebuild.
+Project development lead of two other developers on a small design-focussed build with tight deadlines and a challenging redesign and rebuild part way through.
 Technical Heroku app integration used to maintain a consistent customer journey from consultation to subscription purchase.